 Schedule an appointment

 Find answers about what’s causing your spinal cord compression.
-The spine specialists at TriHealth Orthopedics & Sports Institute offer a wide range of imaging tests to accurately diagnose your condition.
+The spine specialists at TriHealth Orthopedics & Sports Institute and Beacon Orthopaedics & Sports Medicine offer a wide range of imaging tests to accurately diagnose your condition.
 It’s just the first step in getting you on a plan that’s right for you.
-Call 513 246 7846 and start feeling better, today.
+To learn more or make an appointment with an orthopedic specialist: Call TriHealth at 513 246 2300 or our orthopedic partner, Beacon Orthopaedics & Sports Medicine, at 513 354 3700.